Data separation involves the policies and practices related to isolating data and workloads within a cloud. Data...

 Implement a data separation strategy

-For starters, IT teams need to understand that public clouds operate on the basis of a shared responsibility model.
+In terms of data security and better compliance posture, IT teams need to understand that public clouds operate on the basis of a shared responsibility model.
 The cloud provider is responsible for securing the physical infrastructure, while the user is responsible for securing the workloads and data.
 Thus, a cloud user's responsibility starts with configuration.

 Overlooked or incorrect configuration settings could leave a workload or data exposed, and potentially leave the business vulnerable to compliance violations.
 To avoid this issue, get familiar with the many different configuration options and best practices for your cloud provider's services.
 Proper configurations can be streamlined through cloud services -- such as AWS CloudFormation -- that automatically provision and secure cloud resources across regions and accounts using templates or policies.